seidelmaycon/contracts/README.md

 Then you will be able to run:

 - `rails server` to run the app server to access application on `localhost:3000`.
-- `rspec` to run the unit test suit.
+- `rspec -f d` to run the unit test suit (-f d will format as documentation).